 - When a student is declared financially clear, he or she may attend classes, move into student housing, open a BECA bookstore account, and request transcripts or diplomas.

 - Any subsequent changes made (adding classes, cancelation of financial aid, meal plan changes, etc.), may result in an additional balance due on the student’s account.

-Arrangements for alternate financing through private agencies must be made no later than mid-July (for the fall semester) or early November (for the spring semester) to ensure timely payment of semester charges.
+Arrangements for alternate financing through private agencies must be made no later than late-July (for the fall semester) or late-November (for the spring semester) to ensure timely payment of semester charges.

 Students who are anticipating a credit-balance refund are encouraged to review the refund policy.